What type of piano is it?

 Medium Grand ~ 5’3″ to 5’8″

-Medium Sized Grands – This term is often used to describe pianos from 5’3″ – 5’9″ in length.
-The string length of these grands is generally equal to or longer than those of the larger console and studio pianos.
-The longer strings allow for better scaling, better sound, and more ‘predictable’ tuning procedures.
-A good tuner/technician is always a plus, but these larger pianos are definitely easier to tune.
+Medium Sized Grands – A Medium sized grand is probably from 5’3″ – 5’9″ in length.
+The string length in a medium grand is generally equal to or longer than those of the larger console and studio pianos.
+Longer strings allow for better scaling design and better sound.
 This medium grand size is a very popular choice due to affordability, aesthetic appeal and sound quality.

 • semi-concert